Engin1980/VPilotNotifications/README.md

 If not, go to the `...\vpilot\plugins` folder and open the `_log.txt` file for any errors.

-# Setting up
+# Setting up (optional)
 The connection info and flightplan is automatically read from the VPilot connection and online Vatsim data.
 However, you can adjust the sounds and monitored events and update intervals.
-All the settings are available in the file `settings.json`.
+All the settings are available in the configuration file at `...\VPilot\Plugins\VPilotNetAlert\settings.json`.

 # Usage
 Once added into the `Plugins` folder, there is no additional set up.
 Just start VPilot and connect into the network.
 However, you can adjust settings - see the previous section.